QuarkChain/goquarkchain/docker/README.md

 # Configure the Network

 First, you'll need to set up the configuration of your network, which all nodes need to be aware of and agree upon.
-We provide an example config JSON in the repo (`mainnet/singularity/cluster_config_template.json`). **Note that many parameters in the config are part the consensus, please be very cautious when changing them.** For example, `COINBASE_AMOUNT` is one such parameter, changing it to another value effectively creates a fork in the network.
+We provide an example config JSON in the repo (`mainnet/singularity/cluster_config_template.json`).
+**Note that many parameters in the config are part the consensus, please be very cautious when changing them.**
+For example, `COINBASE_AMOUNT` is one of such parameters, changing it to another value effectively creates a fork in the network.

 To set up mining, **you need to open the config and specify your own coinbase address in each shard (under `QUARKCHAIN.CHAINS[].COINBASE_ADDRESS`) or the root chain (under `QUARKCHAIN.ROOT.COINBASE_ADDRESS`)**.

 Note:
 Please remove the first two characters "0x" from the coinbase address.